 Both Ned and Humphrey are betrayed and executed by those ambitious lords around them for the same reason; they stand in the way of the lords in their quest for power.
 In Henry VI, Part II, Henry’s ambitious queen Margaret starts a smear campaign against Humphrey’s wife, then pressures the King to force Gloucester to resign.
 As if that weren’t enough, Margaret also secretly conspires to murder the noble duke.
 Similarly, In Game of Thrones (Spoiler Alert), queen Circe puts her son on the throne and proclaims Ned a traitor.
 In both cases though, once the Lord Protector dies, the whole kingdom erupts in fights and arguments for the crown on all sides.

-Ned Stark also resembles the heroes of Shakespeare’s Roman characters.
+Ned Stark also resembles the heroes of Shakespeare’s Roman Plays.
 He is cold and stoic as Brutus, and a devoted soldier like Titus Andronicus.
 Ned’s dire wolf is another connection with Shakespeare’s Roman plays; the wolf 🐺 is the symbol of the Roman Empire; packs of cold hunters who depend on each other for the survival of the family.

 King Joffrey- Saturnine from Titus Andronicus– Joffrey is like the worst kind of tyrant- rash, proud, violent, and cruel.
 He lacks the maturity to make wise decisions and because of his privileged upbringing, he takes even the tiniest slight against him as an act of treason, and leaves a trail of heads in his wake.
 Worse still, he is easily manipulated by his mother Circe, who teaches him to act and feel superior to everyone else, and never care for the good of anyone but himself.
-In that way, he is very much like a Roman Emperor like Nero or Caligula, whom Shakespeare adapted into the character of Emperor Saturnine in his play Titus Andronicus.
+In that way, he is very much like a Roman Emperor like Nero or Caligula, the real people whom Shakespeare adapted into the character of Emperor Saturnine in his play Titus Andronicus.